 When the supplier invoice is incomplete, do not fix it by guessing.
 Ask the supplier for a corrected tax invoice, hold the GST credit claim until evidence is available, or escalate the transaction to the BAS agent.
 This is especially important where the supplier is not GST-registered, the ABN looks wrong, the document is a quote rather than an invoice, or the purchase includes a mix of taxable and GST-free items.

 The record should show the outcome of that review.
-A charity GST credit A$82.50 threshold tax invoice check is useful only if the next person can see whether the invoice passed, was corrected, was claimed without GST, or was referred for advice.
+The A$82.50 GST-credit threshold check is only useful if the next reviewer can see whether the invoice passed, was corrected, was claimed without GST, or was referred for advice.

 Separate ACNC Records, ATO GST Evidence, And DGR Receipts

 One charity can be ACNC-registered, GST-registered and DGR-endorsed at the same time.
-Those labels do not point to the same record set.
-Treating them as one compliance bucket is how supplier invoices, donation receipts and BAS evidence become muddled.
+Those labels do not point to the same record set:

-DGR vs ACNC record keeping is easiest to separate by transaction direction.
-Supplier invoices come in.
-Donation receipts go out.
+The direction of the transaction is the simplest check.
+Supplier invoices come in; donation receipts go out.
 A supplier invoice for office rent, audit fees, software, printing or program materials is not a DGR receipt, even if the charity itself is DGR-endorsed.
 It belongs with creditor records, AP approvals, payment evidence and GST/BAS support.

 This separation helps during review.
 If a board asks whether grant funds were spent on the approved program, start from supplier invoices, approvals and fund coding.
 If the BAS agent asks about GST credits, start from tax invoices and GST treatment.
 If a donor asks for a replacement receipt, start from the donation ledger and DGR receipt records.